namhyung/uftrace/doc/uftrace-replay.md

 -D *DEPTH*, \--depth *DEPTH*
 :   Set trace limit in nesting level.

+-f *FIELD*, \--output-fields=*FIELD*
+:   Customize field in the output.
+Possible values are: duration, tid, time, delta and addr.
+Multiple fields can be set by using comma.
+Special field of 'none' can be used (solely) to hide all fields.
+Default is 'duration,tid'.
+See *FIELDS*.

 \--disable
 :   Start uftrace with tracing disabled.
 This is only meaningful when used with a `trace_on` trigger.